 18: Alcohol and Drugs: The use/possession of alcohol or drugs during the tournament is strictly prohibited and cause for disqualification.

 20: Angler Cooperation: All anglers/teams are required to cooperate with tournament officials at all times both on and off the water.
 This is included but not limited to a request for polygraphs, pictures, and information for press releases.
-All photographs taken by Southwest Custom Tackle staff are the property of SWCT and may be used at any time for advertising or information purposes.
+All photographs taken by Southwest Custom Tackle LLC staff are the property of SWCT and may be used at any time for social media, advertising, or information purposes.

 21: Sportsmanship: All contestants are to follow the highest standards of sportsmanship.
 Any angler/team that is found to have brought unfavorable publicity to WWBS or the sport of bass fishing shall be subject to disqualification.